|Median Rent||Median Sqft|

-One of the most beloved neighborhoods in North Texas, the charming Bishop Arts District is a small area within the boundaries of Oak Cliff, the largest neighborhood in Dallas County, covering more than 72 square miles.
+One of the most beloved neighborhoods in Dallas, the charming Bishop Arts District is a small area within the boundaries of Oak Cliff, the largest neighborhood in Dallas County, covering more than 72 square miles.
 The Bishop Arts District technically only spans 49 square blocks, seven north to south and seven east to west.
 But with new restaurants, bars, stores, and apartments popping up both within and just beyond its borders, the distinctive Bishop Arts vibe reaches beyond the confines of the neighborhood.
 As a result, the area feels larger than the land it officially occupies.

 Nestled among the historic buildings dating back to the turn of the 20th century, the 60+ businesses here represent a wonderful mix of contemporary concepts thriving due to a group of independent owners and regular patrons who take pride in preserving the past while shopping local.
 One of the best things about Bishop Arts is its ability to transcend labels.
 Some call it a Brooklyn-like enclave for hipsters and, while that’s partially true, it far from defines all the residents of this neighborhood.
 Biship Arts is home to one of the most diverse populations in Dallas, including many Latino families who settled here, ensuring the district’s success when others bolted for the suburbs beginning in the 1950s.
 Centered around Davis Street, the Bishop Arts District has transformed from a sleepy hidden gem to a major destination visited by both tourists and people from the farthest reaches of Dallas-Fort Worth to stroll among the tree-lined streets and quaint storefronts.